 One of the well-known New Year’s Eve Traditions Around The World came from Spain.
 It’s a traditional belief that before midnight on Dec 31, eating 12 grapes- each stands for a different month, can bring good luck for the coming year.
 It is called uvas de la suerte (the grapes of good luck).

 Wearing red underwear is thought to help with finding happiness and love in Italy.
-There is one more condition for making this superstition works.
+There is one more condition for making this superstition work.
 The underwear should be new and a gift from others.
 This tradition dates back to the ancient Romans.
 And it is widely accepted as a New Year’s Eve tradition around the world.

 Now, tell us what is YOUR tradition on New Year’s Eve, comment below! 📝